MruV-RP/mruv-protos/README.md

 ## Hooks

-This repository uses git hooks for executing the generate & propagate process afer each commit.
+This repository uses git hooks for executing the generate & propagate process before pushing changes.
 To use this functionality, type:

 ```sh